Daniele-B/CTF-Writeups/Sh4ll6_by_destructeur/solution.md

 ```

-Now, lets move on with another black box trick used when you reverse on Linux: ltrace
+Now, let's move on with another black box trick used when you reverse on Linux: ltrace

 ```
 >ltrace ./Sh4ll6_unpacked